 …and on the roman shades and a bench pillow.

-Pillows on the sofa repeat the colors.
+Throw pillows on the neutral sofa repeat the bold colors.

 Thrifted end tables and lamps were painted in a deep shade of blue and radiant orchid.

 The family room and dining room are open to one another, so it was a smart decision to repeat the suzani print fabric used on the sofa pillows in the dining room draperies and some of the chairs and bench pillows.